mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 **Dependency injection (DI)** is a process whereby objects define their dependencies only through constructor arguments, arguments to a factory method, or properties that are set on the object instance after it is constructed or returned from a factory method.
 The container then injects those dependencies when it creates the bean

+**DI Benefits**
+1. Reduced glue boilerplate code, so code is cleaner.
+2. Decoupling is more effective (IOC containers support eager instantiation and lazy loading of services)
+3. Easier to test (no singletons or JNDI lookup mechanisms are required in unit tests)
+4. Better applications design with DI
+5. Increased module reusability.
+6. Increased maintainability.
+7. Standardizes parts of application development.

 **DI exists in two major variants**
 1. Constructor-based
     - mandatory dependencies